VPCOK Sous Vide Cooker Review

 We started by testing the thermal characteristics of this sous vide machine.
 We looked at how accurate each appliance is, how quickly they recovered to the set temperature after cold food was added, how stable the set temperature is maintained, and the time to initially heat.
 The VPCOK overall did a little better than average, doing well in three out of four of our tests.

 We like that this model is one of the faster to heat up, raising our test volume of water — approximately 9.5 quarts — from 48°F to 147°F in 39 minutes.
 This was one of the fastest times of the group, narrowly missing out on the quickest time by only a couple of minutes.
-It also performed well in our stability assessment.
-We used digital thermochrons called iButtons vacuum-sealed in a bag to record the water bath temperature every minute for an hour, awarding points based on the amount of variability present.
-The VPCOK did a phenomenal job, maintaining the temperature within 0.1°F for the entire hour without any thermal swings.
+In our stability assessment, the VPCOK did a phenomenal job, maintaining the temperature within 0.1°F for the entire hour without any thermal swings.

-This sous vide immersion circulator did average in the rebound test, failing to take a significant amount of time to regain the set temperature after we dropped in three frozen hamburger patties.
+This sous vide immersion circulator took a significant amount of time to regain the set temperature after we dropped in three frozen hamburger patties.
 However, in our accuracy test, we were the most disappointed with the VPCOK.
-It typically ran 1.03°F less compared to its advertised 135°F temperature and was 1.32°F under when set for 147°F. We measured this using a lab-grade thermometer to measure the temperature at six different locations, averaged our readings, and then compared them to the setpoint.
+It typically ran 1.03°F less compared to its advertised 135°F temperature and was 1.32°F under when set for 147°F.

 Circulation